Mary Simon: Transition of the Crown

+Departure

+Simon departed from Rideau Hall on June 8, 2026.
+She was succeeded by jurist Louise Arbour.
+Before her departure, the federal government announced $5 million in funding for a mental health initiative in northern and rural communities, which is named after Simon and led by the Rideau Hall Foundation.

+Criticism

+Due to a growing number of abusive comments, in February 2023 the office of the Governor General closed commenting on social media posts.

-Expenses criticism
+Expenses

 In June 2022, Simon came under fire after a National Post story was published regarding exorbitant in-flight catering costs of over $93,000 for her eight-day trip to the Middle East.
 She called the criticism "unfair" as she had no part in the logistics of her trips to discuss world peace but her office would try to "minimize the cost of future voyages".

-Due to a growing number of abusive comments, in February 2023 the office of the Governor General closed commenting on social media posts.
+French

+In 2015, Simon said she was "deeply committed" to learning French.
+After her appointment in July 2021, Simon again committed to learn French during her tenure as governor general, though, in September 2024, there were concerns about her inability to speak the language, with The Montreal Gazette reporting Simon was "unable to hold a conversation in French beyond a simple hello" during a visit to the Quebec City region.
+The Gazette reported "The affair caused a stir in Ottawa", and a planned visit to Pignon Bleu the following day was cancelled.
+Leader Yves-François Blanchet argued Simon "should not have been appointed without being able to speak French."

+In April 2026, approaching the end of the customary five-year term for governors general, Prime Minister Mark Carney said that Canada's next governor general would speak French, eventually nominating Louise Arbour, a francophone Québecoise, as Simon's successor.

+Impartiality

+In a June 2025 legal commentary by Murray Simser, Simon was criticized for remarks made in a television interview in which she addressed issues including Indigenous affairs, residential schools, and corporate assets, with Simser arguing this constituted a departure from the office's non-partisan function and role.
+Simser contended that such statements risk undermining the perceived and necessary constitutional impartiality of the Governor General and raised questions about her fitness for the role.

 Personal life

 Simon is the second-oldest of eight children.
 Her brother, Johnny May, is a locally renowned bush pilot.
 In her youth, Simon attended an Anglican church with her family.
 At age 40, she developed depression and burnout, but gradually overcame them.

 Simon married her first husband, Robert Otis, on March 27, 1967, in Kuujjuaq.
 She later married George Simon, and in 1994 she married her current husband, journalist and author Whit Fraser, a former head of the Canadian Polar Commission.
 She has two sons and one daughter.
-Simon speaks English and Inuktitut, and she has committed to learn French during her tenure as governor general.
+Simon speaks English and Inuktitut.